The

 Within the walls of the Fuke temples the 'monks of nothingness' observed an everyday routine of discipline similar to that in other Buddhist sects, although there was great emphasis on shakuhachi-playing as a means of practising 'blowing meditation'.

 Following matins with the accompanying play of prescribed compositions and zazen, seated meditation, time was set aside for shakuhachi practice, errands for alms and for perfecting martial arts.
-Each komusó could, at any time, become a samurai once again, and in fact the massive flute with its broadened base could also serve as a very formidable weapon, should such occasion arise.
+Each komusó could, at any time, become a samurai once again, and in fact the massive flute with its broadened base could also serve as a very formidable weapon, should such occasion arise.2.
+The Fuke Style and its Characteristics

-It was not to be watered down with (emotionally affected) musical effects, showy virtuosity, as, for example, in the case of the Tozan School.
+(emotionally affected) musical effects, showy virtuosity, as, for example, in

-yers of the Myóan tradition very rarely perform honkyoku pieces in public (in a musical context) or at concerts, even today.
+Myóan tradition very rarely perform honkyoku pieces in public (in a

 - N.B.: The Sadame document, probably dating from the end of the 17th century states in paragraph no. 19: "...
 During his takuhatsu (religious mendicancy) practice he (the komusó) should never play secular music or popular tunes.
 He is not allowed to participate in any artistic activities."
 (Takahashi - LEE, 1992, pp.117-121)